seknewna/seknewna.github.io/README.md

   - Probability and Statistics
   - Ordinary Differential Equations

-* Played the role of Interim Head Of the Department of Industrial Engineering and Maintenance
+* Played the role of Interim Head Of the Department of Industrial Engineering and Maintenance.
-* Undergraduate Thesis supervision
+* Undergraduate Thesis supervision.

 ## June 2012 - November 2012: Academic Internship at Polytech-Valor
 * Production of my Master’s thesis